TNolan01/weather/README.md

 <h4 style="color: orange; font-weight: bold">forecast.html</h4>

 <p> The forecast.html shows a projected 48hour forecast.
-The page is identified on the header. as <span style="font-weight: bolder;">'Outlook'</span>.
+The page is identified on the header as <span style="font-weight: bolder;">'Outlook'</span>.
 The page is constructed of box div's located inside a container.
 The container has a class of <span style="color: orange;">'container'</span>.
 Each box has a class of <span style="color: orange;">'fcbox'</span>.
 Each box again represents as a tile and contains a projected forecast for the local area.
 There are 4no. tiles each with the forecast of 12 hours.</p>

 <img title="header" alt="image of web page header" src="readme/outlook.png">
 <br>